-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Kitsap County for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended in December 2000.
-Kitsap County has received this prestigious award for the last four consecutive years.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Kitsap County for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended in December 2001.
+Kitsap County has received this prestigious award for the last five consecutive years.
+In addition, the County was honored with a Certificate of Recognition for early implementation of GASB 34.
+GFOA said that early implementation of Statement 34 is a testament to professional leadership, initiative, and commitment to improving public accountability.
 GFOA awards a certificate to governmental entities that exemplify excellence in financial reporting and conform to the stringent reporting requirements promulgated by the Association, GAAP and other applicable legal requirements.